-If an employee is accidentally exposed to blood borne pathogens during the performance of their work, the following shall be immediately conducted:
+If an employee or and Student in a college occupational program is accidentally exposed to bloodborne pathogens with the scope of their work, the following shall be immediately conducted:

-- Employee must report any exposure incident (i.e., needle stick, scalpel blade cut, blood in the eyes, etc.) immediately to their supervisor, at which time the employee shall be given a Workers' Compensation forms packet.
-All forms need to be completed and submitted to the SBCCD Human Resources Department immediately. - The employee shall be referred to a designated medical facility identified by the Human Resources department, unless they have pre-designated a personal physician prior to an incident.
-Request forms for the pre-designation of a personal physician are available through the SBCCD Human Resources department - The responsible supervisor shall complete and submit a Supervisor's Accident Investigation Report to the SBCCD Human Resources Department within 24 hours of the incident. - The Human Resources Department will review the incident reports to assist with providing recommendations to avoid similar incidents in the future.
-Recommendations from those reviews, if any, will be submitted in writing to the supervisor and the responsible Site Manager/designee. - A copy of the Blood borne Pathogens Exposure Control Program will be provided to healthcare professionals responsible for administering the vaccine post-exposure (as necessary). - If possible, the source individual's blood shall be tested to determine HIV, HBV and HCV infection.
-The healthcare professional treating the employee shall be sent all necessary documents describing the exposure incident, any relevant employee medical records and any other pertinent information.
-The healthcare professional shall provide the SBCCD Human Resources department with a written opinion evaluating the exposed employee's situation as soon as possible.
-A copy of this opinion shall be forwarded to the employee within 15 days of completion of the evaluation.
-After completion of these procedures, the exposed employee should meet with the qualified healthcare professional to discuss the employee's medical status.
-This includes the evaluation of any reported illnesses, as well as any recommended treatment. - It is important for all persons involved in this process to recognize that much of the information involved in this process must remain confidential to protect the privacy of the employee(s) involved in any exposure incident.
+- They must report any exposure incident (i.e., needle stick, scalpel blade cut, blood in the eyes, etc.) immediately to their supervisor, at which time the employee shall be given a Workers' Compensation forms packet.
+All forms need to be completed and submitted to the SBCCD Human Resources Department immediately. - They shall be referred to a designated medical facility identified by the SBCCD Human Resources Department (unless they have pre-designated a personal physician prior to an incident) where the exposed employee's blood shall be collected as soon as feasible and tested after consent is obtained.
+Request forms for the predesignation of a personal physician are available through the SBCCD Human Resources Department. - The responsible supervisor shall complete and submit a Supervisor's Accident Investigation Report to the SBCCD Human Resources Department within 24 hours of the incident. - During this time, the SBCCD Human Resources Department will also verify the vaccination status of the first aid provider involved in the incident.
+If it is determined that the employee is unvaccinated, the full hepatitis B vaccination series is to be made available as soon as possible, but in no event later than 24 hours. - The Safety and Risk Management Department will review the incident reports to assist with providing recommendations to avoid similar incidents in the future.
+Recommendations from those reviews, if any, will be submitted in writing to the supervisor and the responsible VPAS. - A copy of the Blood borne Pathogens Exposure Control Program will be provided to healthcare professionals responsible for administering the vaccine post-exposure (as necessary). - > If possible, the source individual's blood shall be tested to determine HIV, HBV and HCV infection.